Creamy (No Cream!) Sweet Corn and Potato Chowder is thick and creamy, gluten free chowder that's made with zero heavy cream!

 Directions

-- Bring chicken broth to a boil in a large soup pot then add cauliflower.
-Place lid on top then cook until cauliflower is fork-tender (don't overcook.)
-Meanwhile, melt butter (or extra virgin olive oil, if using) in a small skillet over medium heat then add garlic and saute until golden brown, about 1 minute.
+- Bring chicken broth to a boil in a Dutch oven or large soup pot then add cauliflower.
+Place a lid on top then cook until cauliflower is fork-tender (don't overcook.)
+Meanwhile, melt butter or extra virgin olive oil in a small skillet over medium heat then add garlic and saute until golden brown, 1 minute.

 - Carefully transfer cooked cauliflower and 4 cups chicken broth, reserving remaining cup broth, to a blender (may need to do two batches if blender is small) then add garlic butter, milk, and salt.
 Blend until very smooth, 1-2 minutes, then set aside.